 You can click a specific SOA composite application in the Composite table to access its home page.
-Figure 1-2 shows the upper part of the home page for the EventMediatorDemo SOA composite application.
-From the SOA composite application home page, you can perform administration tasks such as monitoring instances, recovering from faults, managing the state of application instances, and
+Figure 1-2 shows the upper part of the home page for a SOA composite application.
+From the SOA composite application home page, you can perform administration tasks such as monitoring instances, recovering from faults, managing the state of application instances, and attaching policies.
+You can also perform a limited number of configuration tasks at the SOA composite application level, such as specifying the composite audit level and payload validation.
+These tasks are displayed as buttons at the top of the page.